 Identify What’s Poisonous In Your Area

-If you live in Snake Country (it borders, Spiderville), grab a field guide that covers the reptiles in your area, especially the poisonous ones, so your kid can learn how to identify the threat level associated with each possible encounter.
+If you live in Snake Country, grab a field guide that covers the reptiles in your area, especially the poisonous ones, so your kid can learn how to identify the threat level associated with each possible encounter.
 A good guide will also break down the kinds of habitats where they’re likely to find the real bad SOBs.

 Boots Are Better Than Nothing